vuejs/docs/src/guide/essentials/template-syntax.md

 Attributes that start with `:` may look a bit different from normal HTML, but it is in fact a valid character for attribute names and all Vue-supported browsers can parse it correctly.
 In addition, they do not appear in the final rendered markup.
 The shorthand syntax is optional, but you will likely appreciate it when you learn more about its usage later.

-> From this point on, we will be using the shorthand syntax in code examples, as that's the most common usage for Vue developers.
+> For the rest of the guide, we will be using the shorthand syntax in code examples, as that's the most common usage for Vue developers.

 ### Boolean Attributes